karaggeorge/electron-builder-notarize/readme.md

 You will also need to authenticate yourself, either with your Apple ID or using an API key.
 This is done by setting the corresponding environment variables.

+### App ID

+If for some reason the script can't locate your project's `appId`, you can specify it using the `APP_ID` environment variable.

 ### Apple ID

 - `APPLE_ID`: The username of your Apple developer account.